Back in the early days of my vegetarianism, I didn’t care about carbs and I ate falafel by the fistful.

 Okay, maybe you can.

-Did you know, if you reduce the amount of calories and carbohydrates of a falafel (while keeping fiber) you can eat more?
+Did you know, if you reduce the number of calories and carbohydrates of a falafel (while keeping fiber) you can eat more?
 Did you also know you can waffle it?
 Because you can.

 Now I know there will be some diehard falafel lovers out there that call shenanigans on my cauliflower substitutions and to them I say, “Okay, use my chickpea substitutions then”.

 At that point I hope they also say “okay” and then we enjoy our customized Fawaffles together in harmony.

 To get a super great crisp on these I had to finagle the waffling process.

 Try adding a tbsp of oil to the waffle iron before adding the batter,

 then again on top of the Fawaffle before you close the iron.

 Don’t fill the iron too full like the photo above.

 Go in about halfway and you’ll have a crustier crust and in turn make more servings, which is a bonus.